n0-computer/krakensync/README.md

 # krakensync
 Sync experiment: Can we use bitmaps with memesync?

+## TLDR

+Define deterministic traversal to turn DAG into tree
+ - using only data available to the store - no "deep inspection" Then use bitmaps/offsets for everything
+ - bitmap to check what a peer has
+ - bitmap to define what to get
+ - indexes for blocks (get a block => set bit at offset to 0)

 ## Basic Demo
 Quick demo to show transferring data using krakensync.
 Create a dataset named "tree" and listen on port 10000:
 ```